a little Friday share for anybody looking to raise startup funding from business angels or VCs in the seed stage.

 First, you will find that starting a startup is a series of how-to research.

 You never really know how to do the next thing, so you use whatever you can to just figure it out, hire people who are resourceful and can do the same.

-Fundraising was no different for us, so below is simply the result of hours and hours of searching for good resources, distilled into what we now believe to be the most helpful sources of advice/info.
-Thrown in for good measure is our view of the process, but we were no experts either - almost nobody is.
+Raising funding was no different for us, so below is simply the result of hours and hours of searching for good resources, distilled into what we now believe to be the most helpful sources of advice/info.
+Thrown in for good measure is our view of the process, but we were no experts either – almost nobody is.

 Articulate your business and your plan in a deck (business plan).
 Keep it pretty high level, but informative about what matters.

 The aim of it is primarily to get a meeting, so it must be clear and captivating from the start.
 Here’s a useful stat for you: we placed tracking software on the decks that we sent out, and they were read for an average of just 3 minutes, often less than 1 minute.

 And keep in mind that the secondary aim is to demonstrate credibility in communicating, with clarity, a vision of the future, where you are at today and how you intend to go from one to the other.
 So, it can’t be so high level as to be useless in doing this, and keep in mind that any factual statements must be deadly accurate a) because it’s otherwise dishonest and karma will get you and b) you will go on to warrant its accuracy later in a successful process, legally binding you to its accuracy.

 One of the world’s greatest VCs, Sequoia, also published this practical guide and we found it helpful when writing the deck for huggg.

 You’ll now have to find routes into speaking with potential investors.
 The typical advice here is to find an introduction, which is viewed often as a vicious circle but it’s simply just true.
 Honestly though, do seriously challenge yourself as to whether this is actually a difficult thing to do, in the context of everything else that will be unbelievably hard in the starting-up process.